jdwolin/enLIGHTen-LED-Clock/README.md

 # enLIGHTen-LED-Clock

-The enLIGHTen clock is an open-source project that will initially release as part of a kickstarter campaign and instructable in April of 2018.
+The enLIGHTen clock is an open-source project that will initially release as part of a [kickstarter campaign launching April 16](https://www.kickstarter.com/projects/1926284625/96766872?ref=476285&token=661d0fbc) and [hackaday.io build log](https://hackaday.io/project/134300-enlighten-web-connected-open-source-led-clock).

 This project leverages a ton of work from the McLighting Project although the code is heavily modified.
 The clock is now stable but as with any web-connected device, the possibilities for enhancement are many.